 Question: What is MEDLINE, and how do I use it to find information?

-- a huge database of over 20 million references to articles published in approximately 5,600 current biomedical journals from the United States and over 80 foreign countries
+- a huge database of more than 23 million references to articles published in approximately 5,600 current biomedical journals from the United States and over 80 foreign countries

 - a database you can search free using the NLM PubMed system at http://pubmed.gov

 - for finding references on specific medical topics using either keywords or Medical Subject Headings (MeSH)

 - for references to articles published in the 1940's - to the present as converted from Current List of Medical Literature (CLML)